xflops/xflops.github.io/_docs/getting-started.md

 ## Verification

-After installation, verify that all components are running correctly:
+After installation, verify that all components are running correctly.
+You can use these `kubectl` commands:

 ```bash
 # Check all pods in the flame-system namespace